nurnuha/Higgs_4lepton_example/README.md

 A Higgs example for CMS Open Data.

-The purpose is to demonstrate a possibility of doing physics analysis with CMS Open Data.
+The purpose of the example is to demonstrate a possibility of doing physics analysis with CMS Open Data.

 Only codes with my main contribution is included here.